orsenthil/senthil.learntosolveit.com-deploy/posts/2016/12/16/edisons-todo-list.rst

 Looks like Edison used TODO list too.

-This `article on openculture`_ has a snapshot of his todo list from year 1888.
+This {{% wikipedia article="Thomas Edison" %}} has a snapshot of his todo list from year 1888.

 These were his 108 things he wanted todo.